 Providing your customers with a great user experience on your site is very important to establish brand credibility.
 So, not only your homepage but the whole design of your website needs to be responsive as well as engaging.
 We recommend you take help from a responsive web design services company to develop an out-of-the-box website to accelerate your business.

-It would not take more than just 50 million seconds for a visitor to form an impression of your website.
+It would not take more than just 50 milliseconds for a visitor to form an impression of your website.
 In that concise moment, they will decide whether to stay or to leave.
 Therefore, if your homepage is crafted correctly, it becomes an excellent opportunity to increase visitor engagement and conversion rate.

 Elseways, ignoring the crucial homepage elements will cause you to lose potential customers as the visitors will leave your website if they cannot find the essential information they are looking for.
 Therefore, here we have collected some of the crucial website homepage elements for you to leverage and increase conversion.